sbromberger/LightGraphs.jl/README.md

 - **visualization:** integration with [GraphLayout](https://github.com/IainNZ/GraphLayout.jl), [TikzGraphs](https://github.com/sisl/TikzGraphs.jl), [GraphPlot](https://github.com/afternone/GraphPlot.jl), [NetworkViz](https://github.com/abhijithanilkumar/NetworkViz.jl/)

-## Documentation
-Full documentation available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).
-Documentation for methods is also available via the Julia REPL help system.

 ## Supported Versions
 * LightGraphs master is designed to work with the latest stable version of Julia.
 * Julia 0.3: LightGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
 * Julia 0.4: LightGraphs versions in the 0.6 series are designed to work with Julia 0.4.
 * Julia 0.5: LightGraphs versions in the 0.7 series are designed to work with Julia 0.5.
 * Julia 0.6: Some functionality might not work with prerelease / unstable / nightly versions of Julia.
 If you run into a problem on 0.6, please file an issue.

 # Contributing and Reporting Bugs
 We welcome contributions and bug reports!
 Please see [CONTRIBUTING.md](https://github.com/JuliaGraphs/LightGraphs.jl/blob/master/CONTRIBUTING.md)